TempleOfNayra/cyrus-network-website/pitch/investor-examples.md

 ### Objection: "Building a broker network sounds slow and expensive."

 **Response:**
 *"It's actually the opposite.
 Traditional remittance companies spend $50K-200K per physical location.
 We spend $0 on locations—brokers are independent contractors who bring their own infrastructure.
-We spend ~$1,000 per broker on training and onboarding.
-To get 500 brokers across 5 corridors, that's $500K total, versus $25-100 million for traditional physical networks."*
+We invest ~$1,000 per broker on platform training and support.
+To enable 500 brokers across 5 corridors, that's $500K total, versus $25-100 million for traditional physical networks."*

 ### Objection: "What if stablecoins get regulated or banned?"